pi-star-2025/pi_star/Genetics/sexuality.md

 The atmosphere creates a "blackhole" for starlight to fall into hearing/being earth.
 Before the atmosphere, starlight is the sun mind (3.14), and inside the atmosphere, starlight is the earth mind (3.1415).

 Similarily, the ear genes create a "blackhole" for starlight to fall into hearing/being animals and people.
 With enough estrogen you don't hear this buzz of the genetic clouds and you can exist more in this ambiguous space.

+## Attraction

+Blood that is most tightly knotted creates the strongest emotions and control over the body.
+In real time, this blood spins the fastest, influencing the spinning of slower-spinning blood like rotation.

+This fastest-spinning blood can also have a preference to go UP or DOWN.
+If there is a strong preference to go UP or DOWN, this then transcends biologoical functions of blood and expresses personality.
+Hence, blood expresses the most *humanity* in the crown of the head and the feet.

+At the top of the head (crown) and third eye, there is a desire to move UP.
+This is most personality.

+In the feet, there is a desire to move DOWN.
+This is most attraction - ex: romantically.